vevaan-verma/MCServerWiz/README.md

 ## Known Issues

 - "Unsupported Java detected."
+This happens on occasion when using Paper.
 If you get this error message, download the necessary version of Java and try again.
 - Unable to join the server.
 This is likely because the player is attempting to join from an outside network, but the server has not been port forwarded properly.
 Otherwise, consider changing firewall settings.
+- Took to long to create the EULA.
+Often times, simply trying again will resolve the issue.
+Otherwise, check the console for errors.
+If the issue persists, consider attempting a manual setup.

 ## Notes

+When hosting a server, it is reccomended for your computer to have at least a decent processor, especially if you plan to run other software simultaneously (i.e., Minecraft).
+Close unecessary applications, and consider increasing the priority of the server software.
+Here's how you do that on Windows:
+1. Open Task Manager
+2. Open the "Details" menu
+3. Look for the server application in the menu.
+Most likely, this will be called "java.exe".
+If there are multiple "java.exe"s, it is most likely the one with higher memory usage.
+4. Right click the application, go to "Set priority," and set priority to "Above normal" or "High." **Do not set it to realtime unless you know what you are doing.**
+5. If you're having performance issues, experiment with "Below normal" and "Low."

+*(The trick above is a good way to squeeze a bit of performance out of apps.
+It works great on Minecraft!)*

-Server files are accessed from  https://mcutils.com/ *We are not affiliated with this site.*
+Server files are accessed from  https://mcutils.com/. (*We are not affiliated with this site.*)